Comments

 Julianne HoughRating64%

 Ali Rose (Aguilera) moves to Los Angeles after she quits her bar job when her boss refuses to pay her.
 Once in L.A., she tries and fails at every audition she does until one night, she finds herself unknowingly in a burlesque club when she hears the music on the street.
 She finds Tess (Cher) and the dancers performing “Welcome to Burlesque” and decides to pursue a career on stage once she meets Jack (Gigandet).
 Jack refers her to Tess for an audition, but is rejected instantly and ushered out by Sean (Tucci).
-Instead of leaving, Ali begins serving customers at the club as a waitress, while Tess and Sean observe with Jack asking Tess to give Ali a chance., 1h54
+Instead of leaving, Ali begins serving customers at the club as a waitress, while Tess and Sean observe with Jack asking Tess to give Ali a chance., 1h30

-Directed by Claude PinoteauOrigin FranceGenres Drama,
+Directed by Todd SolondzOrigin USAGenres Drama,

 Comedy,